MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 b=2.898 \times 10^{-3} \hspace{0.1cm}m⋅K
 $$

-A very accurate spectrograph will give a value of $\lambda$ to be 1.06mm.
+A very accurate spectrograph will give a value of $$\lambda$$ to be 1.06mm.
 With simple value-plugging you find that $T=2.7K$.
 Does that value ring a bell?

 It should, because you have picked up the Cosmic Microwave Background, and this is the temperature of universe!
 Is that not insane?
 We have measured the temperature of the UNIVERSE using O levels physics.
 The same analysis can be done when you zoom into a star or any other object, that's how powerful the simplest formulas of physics are, now imagine the secrets that more complex formulas can bring.
 And we are not done yet...because I have not even started the bar-code part yet.